Sherzad91/Sherzad91/README.md

 <h3> Here's some fun facts about me: </h3>

-- 🔭 I’m currently working on Flutter Projects & Project Management
+- 🔭 I’m currently working on React Projects & Project Management
 - 🌱 I've 2+ Years of professional experience worked at 5Gen Solutions and built 10+ cross-platform applications in Flutter
-- 👯 I’m looking to collaborate on Flutter
+- 👯 I’m looking to collaborate on React, Web dev.
 - 🤔 I’m lalso working as a Freelancer at Upwork and Fiverr & Jobstudio and Lozian Technology.
 - 💬 Ask me about Programming
 - 📫 I am also a technical writer at Medium